jsoref/pdns/pdns/dnsdistdist/docs/guides/webserver.rst

 Use the API, this key will need to be sent to dnsdist in the ``X-API-Key`` request header.
 An HTTP 401 response is returned when a wrong or no API key is received.
 A 404 response is generated is the requested endpoint does not exist.
-And a 405 response is returned when the HTTP methos is not allowed.
+And a 405 response is returned when the HTTP method is not allowed.

 URL Endpoints
 ~~~~~~~~~~~~~